imKeim/AI-Studio-Log-Converter/readme.md

 - **📊 Metadata Table:** Generates a convenient Markdown table at the top of each file with key session parameters (Model, Temperature, etc.).
 - **⚙️ Full Configuration:** All settings, including templates and localization, are controlled via an easy-to-edit `config.yaml` file.
 - **🌐 Localization (EN/RU):** All generated headers and templates can be switched between English and Russian.
-- **✨ Flexible Interactive Mode:** A user-friendly wizard guides you, suggesting default paths (`input`/`output`) but allowing you to specify any folder on your system.
+- **✨ Flexible Interactive & CLI Modes:** Run a user-friendly wizard by double-clicking the `.exe` or use command-line arguments for automation.
+- **👀 Watch Mode:** Automatically convert files as they are added or modified in the input folder.
 - **📁 Smart Folder Structure:** Works with a clean `input`/`output` folder structure by default, which is created automatically.

 ## Usage for End-Users